nebula-orchestrator/docs/docs/use.md

 # Health checks

 Nebula utilizes Dockerfile builtin [healthcheck](https://docs.docker.com/engine/reference/builder/#healthcheck) capabilities, you configure them inside your Dockerfile and Nebula has an out of band process which looks every few seconds for any containers marked as unhealthy as a result of the healthcheck, any container found to be unhealthy is then restarted.

+!!! note
+    The restart of a container at an unhealthy status is equivalent to running a "docker restart" with the docker CLI on it.